 • Explore the French RIE military ration, one of the most complete on the market.

-• Or opt for a comprehensive pack like the UK 24-hour MRE.
+• Or opt for a comprehensive pack like the UK MRE 24-hour.

-Variety of freeze-dried food packets and survival rations from different brands like Tactical Foodpack and Real Turmat, arranged on a white background
+Variety of freeze-dried food packages and survival rations from different brands like Tactical Foodpack and Real Turmat, arranged on a white background

 ⚡ Energy foods: quick calories = survival